everii-Group/mocoapp-api-docs/index.md

 ## Rate Limiting

 You can expect to be able to send 120 requests per 2 minutes (~ 1 request per second).
+For the unlimited plan, its 1200 requests per 2 minutes (~ 10 per second).
 If you exceed this limit, the server responds with `429 Too Many Requests`.

 ## Pagination